 These signs alone are not enough to determine that a person has a learning disability.
 Only a professional can diagnose a learning difficulty.

-However if you notice these things in your child it is important that you come and talk to your child’s teacher to discuss your concerns.
+However if you notice these things in your child, or are concerned about your child’s progress, it is important that you come and talk to us.
+We can arrange a meeting with your child’s teacher and a member of the Special Educational Needs Team, to discuss your concerns.

 - National Council for Special Education(NCSE): Information for Parents